Our secondary school

 International perspectives

-At the Josef-Schwarz-Schule, we open our pupils' eyes to the world - both linguistically and culturally.
+At Josef-Schwarz-Schule, we open our students’ eyes to the world – linguistically and culturally.
 Bilingual learning with native-speaking teachers prepares them for international experiences and global thinking.
-Exchange programs with partner schools in Brooklyn, Paris and Barcelona bring this perspective to life.
-In this way, we promote intercultural competence and prepare students for life in an interconnected world.
+Exchange programmes with partner schools in Brooklyn, Paris and Barcelona bring these perspectives to life.
+In this way, we foster intercultural competence and prepare our students for life in a connected world.

 3